miitcher/q-learning/README.md

   * `test/` -- Here are the tests.

+  * `build/` -- Here the project is built.

 ## Compiling the project and its tests ##
+Cmake creates the Makefiles, and make uses the Makefiles to build the project.

 * Install cmake if it's not installed already
 `sudo apt install cmake`

-* Create build folder in the q-learning-9 folder.
+* Move to the build folder in the q-learning-9 folder.
-`mkdir build_Makefile`

-* Move to build folder.
+`cd q-learning-9/build/`

 * Create Makefile.
 `cmake ..`

+* Compile everything.
+`make` or `make all`

+Build targets can be listed, built separately and removed:

 * List targets that can be built.
 `make help`

-* Compile everything.
-`make` or `make all`

 * Compile main.
 `make main`